 When the parade is over, celebrations continue even at night.
 Most of the suburbs in town (Rioni), host their own street parties with a lot of music, food, and alcohol.
 Here, people crowd the street wearing funny and odd costumes (homemade or rented for the occasion).
 With just one goal: to have fun with friends until the morning after.
 This Carnival craziness ends with the Grand Final after the last parade.
 The jury proclaims the winners while the fireworks enlighten the calm water of the sea of Versilia.

 History of Carnival of Viareggio

-The tradition of the Carnival of Viareggio was born the 24th February 1873 on a Mardi gras.
-The rich young bourgeois, that used to meet eachother at the Café of the Casino, decided to celebrate Carnival with a parade of carriages adorned with flowers, along the old Via Regia.
-Some locals wearing colored masks, instead, used the parade to protest against the increase of taxes.
-Since that time, the Carnival parade has been also the occasion to exorcise the dissatisfaction of the people.
+During one of their usual meetings at the Café of the Casino, they decided to celebrate Carnival with a parade of carriages adorned with flowers, along with the old Via Regia.
+Instead, some locals wearing colored masks used the parade to protest against the increase in taxes.
+Since that time, the Carnival parade is also an occasion to exorcize the dissatisfaction of the people.

 A few years later, music and motion were introduced on the floats.
 Then, from 1925, floats were built with the revolutionary technique of the paper-mâché.